Lucrumae/Fresh-Tomato-Theme/README.md

 * RAM: Minimum 25MB JFFS & 25MB Ram Free (Required to process 20MB+ assets).
 * JFFS: Must be Enabled & Formatted (Administration > JFFS).
 * Storage: Minimum 25MB+ free space on JFFS.
+## Why So Big?
+Because The Background Using 22 Second Gif

 ## 🚀 Quick Installation
 Run this command in your router's SSH terminal or Use PuTTY: